aronwoost/gemini-test-repo/.gemini/styleguide.md

 ## Important Notes

+- **Count all commits in the PR carefully before responding.**
-- If there is only one commit, the PR must be **squashed** (✅🗜️) - no need to check if it aligns.
+- If there is exactly 1 commit, the PR must be **squashed** (✅🗜️) - no need to check if it aligns.
-- If there are multiple commits and ALL follow Conventional Commits, the PR aligns (✅).
+- If there are 2 or more commits and ALL follow Conventional Commits, the PR aligns (✅).
-- If there are multiple commits and ANY does not align, ask to squash (🗜️).
+- If there are 2 or more commits and ANY does not align, ask to squash (🗜️).
 - Do not provide explanations or alternatives—only provide the specified response.